AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

    If \alib is used in combination with the \https{QT Class Library,www.qt.io}, compatibility support for character array types (strings and character vectors) of the <em>QT Library</em>
    becomes available with modules \alib_boxing and \alib_strings.<br>
-   Such support is activated simply by including compatibility header files found in source folder
+   Such support is activated simply by including  <em>"compatibility header-files"</em>
-   \alibsrcdir{compatibility}.<br>
+   named <b>"ALib.Compatibility.QT<NAME>"</b>

-   For more information see the following namespace documentations:
+   For more information, see the following namespace documentations:
    - #alib::characters::compatibility::qt
    - #alib::boxing::compatibility::qt

 \I{################################################################################################}
-\I{##########  7.
+\I{##########  6.
 Using the library                                                               }
 \I{################################################################################################}

-# 7. Using The Library # {#alib_manual_use}
+# 6. Using The Library # {#alib_manual_use}
 There is little to say here, so we note just some bullet points:

-- A shortest C++ program was given with chapter \ref alib_manual_bootstrapping.
+- A shortest C++ program is given at the start of the
+  \ref alib_mod_bs "Programmer's Manual" of module \alib_bootstrap_nl.
   From there, a user of the library should start directly with the topic and module of interest.
+Often, the dedicated Programmer's Manuals linked
+  \ref alib_manual_modules_table "in this table" provide some sample code to start with.
+- To access an \alibmod, one or a few header files have to be included.
+  The complete list of available header files to include (respectively \c import) a module is given at the end of chapter \ref alib_manual_modules_impludes.
-- Before releasing \alib, all header files are tested to be includable without the need to include a dependency header.
-This means, for example, if a user wants to use \alib for scanning a directory and working with file trees, the single include of header file <b>"alib/files/fscanner.hpp"</b> would include all necessary dependent header files.
+  For example, if a user wants to use \alib for scanning a directory and working with file trees, the single include of the header file \implude{Files} is sufficient.
 - When compiling code against \alib, each compilation unit needs to receive the same compiler symbols as were given to the library itself.
   With debug-compilations, this will be checked with the invocation of function \alib{Bootstrap}.<br>
-  If different compilation symbols are used, then
+  If different compilation symbols are used, then, in debug-compilations, an assertion will be raised with bootstrapping.
+The mechanics behind this are quickly explained in chapter
+  \ref alib_mod_bs_assertcomp of the Programmer's Manual of the module \alib_bootstrap_nl.
-- When using \alib with Microsoft Windows OS, it may be important to include <em>windows.h</em> before any \alib header file.
+- When using \alib with Microsoft Windows OS, it may be important to include <em>windows.h</em> before any \alib header-file.
   The reason is that \alib includes <em>windows.h</em> unless it was included already.
   When the \alib library includes <em>windows.h</em>, it uses some defines like
-  <em>WIN32_LEAN_AND_MEAN</em> or <em>NOGDI</em> to minimize the impact of that huge header file.
+  <em>WIN32_LEAN_AND_MEAN</em> or <em>NOGDI</em> to minimize the impact of that huge header-file.
   If <em>windows.h</em> is included before including ALox (AWorx library), it is up to the embedding application which level of windows functionality is needed.